dpgmediamagazines/django-arctic/docs/forms.md

 ## Links

-By default the Forms include a 'Submit' button, but more can be added by using the `links` property, for example:
+By default the Forms include a 'Submit' button, but more can be added by using the `actions` property, for example:

-    links = [
+    actions = [
         ('Back to list', 'articles:list'),
     ]

-This will create an extra button that links to the article list, more can be added and they will all be displayed as secondary links on the bottom leftmost side of the form.
+This will create an extra button that links to the article list, more can be added and they will all be displayed as secondary links at the end of the form.

 ## Layouts